iossifovlab/gpf/userdocs/administration/getting_started/getting_started_with_enrichment.rst

 Getting Started with Enrichment Tool
 ####################################

-For studies that include de Novo variants, you can enable the :ref:`enrichment_tool_ui`.
+For studies that include de Novo variants, you can enable the enrichment tool UI.
 As an example, let us enable it for the already imported `iossifov_2014` study.